moode-player/protodac/docs/protodac_tda1387_x8.md

 Assembly consists of installing and soldering the components to the PCB.
 Use a high conductivity, 60/40 (Tin/Lead), rosin core, fast melting solder for example Kester 0.031 inch diameter steel-based solder.

 1. Mount the 40 pin female header (H1) to the bottom, and solder to the pads on the top.
 Double check the solder joints on pins 2,4,6,12,35,40.

+If you are planning to use ProtoDAC with one of the Ian Canada reclockers, please note that these reclockers have a nonstandard GPIO.
+View this thread for more information https://moodeaudio.org/forum/showthread.php?tid=5531&pid=51530#pid51530

+If connected to the GPIO of these reclockers, ProtoDAC will only receive 3.3V and not the required 5V power.
+This may result in ProtoDAC producing no sound or degraded sound.
+Here are two options to remedy this.

+Option 1: Remove header pins 2 and 4 from the ProtoDAC GPIO prior to soldering so it no longer receives power from the reclocker GPIO, then use the GND and 5V solder pads between the RCA jacks on the ProtoDAC to power it with a 5V supply.

+Option 2: This option leaves the ProtoDAC GPIO header unchanged by using a stacking header with pins 2 and 4 removed.
+Like option 1 the GND and 5V solder pads are used to power ProtoDAC with a 5V supply.
+If at a later point you want to attach ProtoDAC directly to a Raspberry Pi GPIO (which provides 5V) then simply remove the stacking header.

 2. Test the connections after soldering the 40 pin header.
 Using a DMM, be sure there are no shorts between 5V power (pins 2 and 4) and ground (pin 6) and also 3.3V (pin 1).
 Consider not soldering pin 1 (or just remove pin 1 from the header), since it is unused.
 A short between 3.3V pin 1 and 5V pin 2 can damage the RPi.
 Finally, clean flux from the top of the PCB with flux remover.